daviddavo/blog.ddavo.me/content/posts/tutorials/pocket-to-omnivore.en.md

 ![Getting an omnivore API key](/images/omnivore-web-create-api-token.png)

+Keep in mind that this API key will be hidden, so make sure to copy it somewhere and don't lose it, as we will need it in the next step.

+If you lose it, don't worry though, you can always create a new one and delete the unused one.

 ### Running the Jupyter Notebook

 I made a Jupyter Notebook using Beautiful Soup to process the `ril_export.html` file, and gql to run the GraphQL queries, as simple as it is.
 You can [run it online on Binder](https://mybinder.org/v2/gh/daviddavo/pocket2omnivore/HEAD?labpath=pocket2omnivore.ipynb).